 Looking to be pampered?
 The Sneem Hotel is arguably the most popular place to stay in the area (there’s also incredible views from the property).

-Expect sea views, excellent food, cozy rooms, and a wealth of other facilities that will ensure a luxurious stay in Sneem.
+Expect sea views, excellent food, cosy rooms, and a wealth of other facilities that will ensure a luxurious stay in Sneem.

 Few things beat having a pint at the end of the day in one of Sneem’s friendly pubs.
 The town also lends itself to an easy-going pub crawl.
 Here are some of my top choices.

-For many, O’Shea’s is the beating heart of Sneem, a vibrant pub that serves up a fine array of food and drinks, featuring local brews and freshly caught seafood.
+For many, D O’Shea’s is the beating heart of Sneem, a vibrant pub that serves up a fine array of food and drinks featuring local brews and freshly caught seafood.

-There are several nooks and crannies if you crave peace, or sit up at the bar where you’re bound to get chatting to someone.
+There are several nooks and crannies if you crave peace and quiet or sit up at the bar where you’re bound to get chatting to someone.